adbutterfield/ez-react-form-validator/README.md

 - max: 'This field exceeds the max value'
 - minLength: 'This field does not exceed the min length'
 - maxLength: 'This field exceeds the max length'

+## Setting Multiple Validation Rules

+In most cases, you will only need one validation rule.

+### pattern

+If you have a pattern rule on a field, you probably don't need required as well (unless your regular expression matches an empty string).

+### min and minLength

+Unless min or minLength is set to 0, you won't need to also set as required as well.

+### max and maxLength

+For max and maxLength, you may want to add required as well, or a min/minLength.